HPsisodia/Medical-Leave-Application-System/README.md

 Requirement:
 1) Make sure to have a internet connection as some pages use online scripts and Mongo Atlas as database

+2) Add your mongodb URI in app.js "DBURL"

 Already registered Users:

 Admin - 1) Email/username - ritish@gmail.com, Password - ritish1234